-Community post by Jane ~ Koh Samui, Thailand’s second largest island is a hugely popular destination and rightly so.
+Koh Samui, Thailand’s second largest island is a hugely popular destination and rightly so.
 Highly accessible, the beautiful beaches and Thai hospitality is what makes it so famous and easy to travel to Koh Samui with kids.
 It is more expensive to fly into Koh Samui than other islands hence the ferry is very popular.
+We initially landed in Bangkok and took an internal flight.
 With over 1 million visitors a year, Koh Samui has all the amenities you could want when travelling with little ones.
 On the whole you could incorporate Koh Samui into a bigger Thailand itinerary.
 I visited in December with my husband and very nearly 2 year old son and tried out three different kinds of accommodation.
 Here is our guide to Koh Samui with kids in the usual play, sleep and eat format.

 KOH SAMUI WITH KIDS